ksubramanian9/Knowledge_Graphs/README.md

-Here’s a clean, repo-level **README.md** you can drop at the root of `Knowledge_Graphs/`.
-It treats the repo as a monorepo of self-contained, Docker-ready knowledge graphs (KGs), starting with `graph_theory_kg` and leaving room for many more.

----

 # Knowledge\_Graphs

 A collection of interactive **Knowledge Graphs** you can run locally with Docker.
 Each graph is a mini app with: